canonical/review-gator/README.md

 * `owners.$USERNAME.max-age`: Int.
 Max age of the MP to show in search results
 * `repos.$REPO-NAME.review-count`: Int.
 Number of reviewer boxes to display on an MP.
 * `repos.$REPO-NAME.tox`: Boolean.
 Enable tox for a specific repository
+* `repos.$REPO-NAME.parallel-tox`: Boolean.
+Run tox in parallel with other repos.
+Tox environments are also run in parallel.
+* `repos.$REPO-NAME.environment`: String.
+If specified, use this ubuntu release in a lxc container (e.g. 16.04, 18.04, etc.)

 Testing with Tox
 ------------